Darwin Core Data Package guide

 A field descriptor MAY have a

-property, with the URL of the versioned source term describing the field (e.g.,"http://rs.tdwg.org/dwc/terms/version/eventID-2023-06-28"
+dcterms:referencesproperty, with the URL of the version of the source term the field is based on (e.g.,http://rs.tdwg.org/dwc/terms/version/eventID-2023-06-28). -

 A field descriptor MAY have a